tern-tools/tern/README.md

 ```

 ## CycloneDX JSON Format<a name="report-cyclonedxjson">
 [OWASP CycloneDX](https://cyclonedx.org/) is a lightweight software bill of materials standard designed for use in application security contexts and supply chain component analysis.
-The National Telecommunications and Information Administration (NTIA) [recognizes CycloneDX](https://www.ntia.gov/files/ntia/publications/sbom_options_and_decision_points_20210427-1.pdf) as one of three valid SBoM formats that satisfies the minimum viable requirements for an SBoM in accordance with President Biden's [Executive Order on Improving the Nation's Cybersecurity](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/).
+The National Telecommunications and Information Administration (NTIA) [recognizes CycloneDX](https://www.ntia.gov/files/ntia/publications/sbom_options_and_decision_points_20210427-1.pdf) as one of three valid SBOM formats that satisfies the minimum viable requirements for an SBOM in accordance with President Biden's [Executive Order on Improving the Nation's Cybersecurity](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/).

-Many tools for producing and consuming CycloneDX SBoMs are listed in the [CycloneDX Tool Center](https://cyclonedx.org/tool-center/).
+Many tools for producing and consuming CycloneDX SBOMs are listed in the [CycloneDX Tool Center](https://cyclonedx.org/tool-center/).
 ```
 $ tern report -f cyclonedxjson -i golang:1.12-alpine -o bom.json
 ```